nikitakuchur/testpoint/README.md

-# Restcompare
+# Testpoint

-**Restcompare** is a simple CLI testing tool written in Go that can help you ensure that your endpoints work as expected after major refactoring or migration to a new version of your favourite framework.
+**Testpoint** is a simple CLI testing tool written in Go that can help you ensure that your endpoints work as expected after major refactoring or migration to a new version of your favourite framework.

 The tool has two main features: